curogom/curompt/docs/public/TESTING_COLLECTION.md

 This guide helps you test whether `curompt` successfully collects prompts when you use external tools like Claude Code, Codex CLI, or Cursor CLI.

+> **Scan note:** `curompt scan` analyzes prompts already saved in the local DB.
+> If no history exists for a path, the CLI can auto-collect from Claude Code or Codex logs (Cursor support lands in v1.1).

 ## Important Notes

 ### Claude Code CLI